 You may be wondering whether there is any truth to these or whether they are just tall tales.
 Obtaining certificates, records, or newspaper articles may help you prove these are true or not.

-Trace ancestors journey – Your ancestors may have travelled from the other side of the country and you may be wondering why this was?
-Heck, they may have even travelled from the other side of the world.
+Trace ancestors journey – Your ancestors may have traveled from the other side of the country and you may be wondering why this was?
+Heck, they may have even traveled from the other side of the world.

 Tracing your ancestors journey will give you an insight into their lives and the path of your ancestors.
 You can then tell your relatives and any interested people the route of your ancestors to the present day.